kuttaineh/vid-dl/README.md

 # vid-dl

-_Instruction, tutorial, shortcuts, and examples._
+_Instruction, shortcuts, and examples._

-[update 2025/10/17: renamed repository from ytdl to vid-dl.]

-**Written for the macOS platform; should work for GNU/Linux users as well.**
+**Written for the macOS platform; ought to work for GNU/Linux users as well.**

 Windows instructions can be written — if someone would like to fund the work.